bhctest123/soberlivingappcom-new/src/content/blog/5-things-all-of-the-best-sober-living-home-managers-have-in-common.md

 ---
-title: "Sober Living App - 5 Things All of the Best Sober Living Home Managers Have in Common"
+title: '5 Things All of the Best Sober Living Home Managers Have in Common'
 description: "Great sober living managers are organized, consistent, proactive, top communicators & document everything.
 Learn the 5 keys to success in this role."
 date: 2020-03-03
 author: "Ben Weiss"